cea-trust-platform/trust-documentation/doc/source/user_tutorials/validation_form.md

 ```bash
 Run_fiche -help
 ```
-One usefull option is:
+One useful option is:
 ```bash
 Run_fiche -export_pdf
 ```
-which will create a PDF in the build directory that replicates the results of your validation form.
+which creates a PDF in the build directory that replicates the results of your validation form.

-Now, we are going to change the validation form.
+Now, we are going to modify the validation form.
 Launch it using:
 ```
 Run_fiche &
 ```

-First, let's add the mesh plot in the report.
-To do so, add a new Markdown cell at end of the notebook:
+First, let's add the mesh plot to the report.
+To do so, add a new Markdown cell at the end of the notebook:
 ```markdown
 ## Additional information
 ### Mesh visualization